 As the press media would have us believe, apart from tinkering with VAT, it looks as though Mr Sunak is going to raise the threshold of Stamp Duty as a limp gesture, for a year, to get the residential property market off its knees.

 I’m wondering who is, today, advising the Treasury about the state of the residential market?
-Whoever they may be, the truth is that as a direct result of the government-backed scheme – Right-to-Buy – this has been stoking up the lower end of the market, for some time now and frankly, activity in this sector has been quite brisk and doesn’t really need any further stimulation.
+Whoever they may be, the truth is that as a direct result of the government-backed scheme – Right-to-Buy – this has been stoking up the lower end of the market, for some time now.
+Frankly, activity in this sector has been quite brisk and doesn’t really need any further stimulation.

 The ‘brick-like constipation’ is actually in the market above £ 3million, particularly in the capital, although also elsewhere in the provinces.
 Activity in this sector is down by 70% and values down by 40%, in the pre Covid-19 era and since then, even worse

-Stamp Duty is one of the very few taxes which brings instant results and he should have the ‘cojones’ to lower the rates from 12%/15% to, say, 7%/9%.
+Stamp Duty is one of the few taxes which bring instant results and he should have the ‘cojones’ to lower the rates from 12%/15% to, say, 7%/9%.

 I believe that there could be between £ 5billion and £ 10billion of latent money ready to find its way straight into the coffers of the Treasury and lord knows what other receipts could be enjoyed by this ‘one stroke of the pen’.

-Rumours were swirling that SDLT in its entirety, would be given a holiday for a year, but actually even as an estate agent, I think this would be thoroughly imprudent and would cause an unfortunate spike in values, which would further affect the plight of the vulnerable and the homeless, today.
+Rumours were swirling that SDLT in its entirety, would be given a holiday for a year.
+Still, as an estate agent, I think this would be thoroughly imprudent and would cause an unfortunate spike in values, which would further affect the plight of the vulnerable and the homeless, today.

-Oddly enough, the market between £ 1million and £ 3million, in the last 3 weeks has become very active indeed, but there is very little movement above £ 8million to £ 10million, not assisted by the travel and quarantine chicane making it difficult for the much-needed international market to find its way to the UK.
+Oddly enough, the market between £ 1million and £ 3million, in the last 3 weeks has become very active indeed.
+Still, there is minimal movement above £ 8million to £ 10million, not assisted by the travel and quarantine chicane, making it difficult for the much-needed international market to find its way to the UK.

 Mr Sunak, be bold and courageous, shrug off all your inhibitions and create a win-win for everyone in this troubled residential housing sector.